PiRogueToolSuite/piroguetoolsuite.github.io/content/blog/Monthly report #48 - 2026-04/index.md

 ---
 title: Monthly report n⁰48 - 2026-05
+description: "Monthly report of the activities on the PiRogue Tool Suite project"
+lead: "PiRogue tool suite (PTS) is an open-source tool suite that provides a comprehensive mobile forensics and digital investigations platform."
-description: "This month's activities across the PiRogue Tool Suite project cover the migration of documentation to Docusaurus for improved accessibility, pirogue-admin-client improvements including connected client listing via Mongoose and a new profile-based access feature, and major updates to Octopus, the dynamic analysis framework for Android apps.
+summary: "This month's activities across the PiRogue Tool Suite project cover the migration of documentation to Docusaurus for improved accessibility, pirogue-admin-client improvements including connected client listing via Mongoose and a new profile-based access feature, and major updates to Octopus, the dynamic analysis framework for Android apps.
 On the governance side, a new proposal was submitted to OTF's Free and Open Source Software Sustainability Fund.
 The team held its monthly community meeting and is launching a community survey this month.
 The next community call is scheduled for May 28, 2026."
-lead: "PiRogue tool suite (PTS) is an open-source tool suite that provides a comprehensive mobile forensics and digital investigations platform."
-summary: ""
 date: 2026-05-11
 lastmod: 2026-05-11
 draft: false